evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 - 275/50 tires on 24" rims

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
+Soft close is a standard function for the side doors.
 Powered doors are an optional function for the side doors.
 The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof option for this model.
 The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
 This glass is tinted to protect against heat from the sun.